my1396/Econ-Study/_posts/2024-08-12-Latex-Zotero.md

 --------------------------------------------------------------------------------

-How to [install](https://retorque.re/zotero-better-bibtex/installation/) BBT plugin
+How to [install](https://retorque.re/zotero-better-bibtex/installation/) the BBT plugin

 1. Download `.xpi` file from the GitHub [releases page](https://github.com/retorquere/zotero-better-bibtex/releases).
 2. Go to Zotero > Tools > Plugins > Click on the gear in the top-right corner <i class="codicon codicon-settings-gear dynamic-setting-icon" aria-hidden="true" style="font-size:1.5em; vertical-align: middle;"></i> > choose ‘Install Plugin From File…’ > Select the `.xpi` file you downloaded